-If you have a tv provider, chances are you’re also watching TV streaming programs.
+If you have a tv provider, chances are you’re also watching TV streaming programs and have access to live streaming services.
 TV streaming on platforms such as Netflix, Amazon, Hulu, Apple TV, Disney+, etc., offer everything and anything: Reality shows, cooking shows, TV shows, shorts, and of course, feature films.
 All of that somehow goes under an unfavorable umbrella term, “content” – as masterfully explained by Martin Scorsese in a nostalgic essay about the grand maestro of cinema, Federico Fellini.
 Or as Nicholas Russell commented in an Op-ed piece on the UK Guardian when Amazon purchased MGM a month ago, this is “a reminder that movies and shows are just commodities to be traded and hoarded.”

 Yet to produce all the films and shows, TV streaming on those platforms, the so-called “disturbers of the natural order”, need creative talents to fulfill their production goals.
 That need offers opportunities for filmmakers like never before.
 And this translates into opportunities to launch careers, discover new talents, and fulfill dreams of telling stories that haven’t been told before.